-Priority Tracking Code Project Information Agency Response 15 214202315E Request: Provide, expand, or enhance rental assistance programs/vouchers for permanent housing The Agency provides homeless prevention services through its expanded network of HomeBase Explanation: Community District 14 ranks 11th of 59 in the percentage of severely rent burdened household - 35% up from 30% the year before.
+Priority Tracking Code Project Information Adopted Budget Response 15 214202315E Request: Provide, expand, or enhance rental assistance programs/vouchers for permanent housing The Agency provides homeless prevention services through its expanded network of HomeBase Explanation: Community District 14 ranks 11th of 59 in the percentage of severely rent burdened household - 35% up from 30% the year before.
 The District ranks 8th in the percent of renter households that are severely overcrowded.
 Nearly 35% of renters in the District pay over 50% of their household income on monthly rent.
 Affordability of rentals (at 80% of AMI) decreased from 2010-2017, from 71.3% to only 49%.
-These are pressures that lend themselves to homelessness and continued expansion of prevention programs is warranted. community offices.
-Responsible Agency: Human Resources Administration 16 214202316E Request: Funding for a new senior center program Approval of this request depends on sufficient Federal/State funds.
-Explanation: Engage in reimagining an RFP for senior centers that could continue some programming that would allow for social distanced but in person services, while expanding needed remote programming.
+These are pressures that lend themselves to homelessness and continued expansion of prevention programs is warranted. expanded network of HomeBase community offices.
+Responsible Agency: Human Resources Administration 16 214202316E Request: Funding for a new senior center program Explanation: Engage in reimagining an RFP for senior centers that could continue some programming that would allow for social distanced but in person services, while expanding needed remote programming.
 DFTA was amazingly deft in pivoting to providing remote service to a vulnerable population and developing new volunteer programs.
 This shift to ensure the continuity of service should be fully funded.
-Responsible Agency: Department for the Aging 17 214202317E Request: Increase staffing for homebound adult programs Approval of this request depends on sufficient Federal/State funds.
-Explanation: Case management, home care, legal services, and transportation services are generally intertwined.
+Responsible Agency: Department for the Aging Further study by the agency of this request is needed.
+Therefore, OMB does not take any position.
+17 214202317E Request: Increase staffing for homebound adult programs Explanation: Case management, home care, legal services, and transportation services are generally intertwined.
 There is no way to prioritize the needs of one senior citizen over those of another and it would be folly to provide transportation over home care for a senior who is need of both.
 The funding of these services must be designed with the approach that support services are inextricable.
-Responsible Agency: Department for the Aging
+Responsible Agency: Department for the Aging Further study by the agency of this request is needed.
+Therefore, OMB does not take any position.